SillyTavern/SillyTavern-Docs/Usage/API Connections.md

 ## Cloud LLM APIs

-- These LLM APIs are run as cloud services, and require no resources on your PC
+- These LLM APIs are run as cloud services and require no resources on your PC
 - They are stronger/smarter than most local LLMs
 - However they all have content filtering of varying degrees, and most require payment